Lower olefins Sector Group (LOSG)

 - The European Ethylene Producers Committee (EEPC) is dealing with health, safety and environmental issues related to manufacturing and handling of ethylene.
 The committee is composed of two-thirds ethylene producers and one-third engineering companies.
 It provides a forum for the communication of non-confidential information and non-confidential expertise concerning the manufacture and handling of ethylene.

-- The annual EEPC Ethylene Seminar will take place this year in Valencia, Spain from Wednesday 26 to Friday 28 October 2016.
-It will gather around 110 paying delegates representing EEPC member companies, as well as 22 sponsoring companies.
+- The annual EEPC Ethylene Seminar will take place this year in Dresden, Germany from 25 to 27 October 2017.
+It will gather around 110 delegates representing EEPC member companies, as well as 22 sponsoring companies.

 Philip de Smedt, Sector Group Manager